junglesta/junglestar.github.io/about.md

 permalink: /about/
 ---

+### Jungle✩Star?

-Jungle✩Star is a small, flexible web agency.
+We are a small, flexible web agency.
 We help companies and individuals organize their communication.
 We grow relationships with clients.
-We design, produce & develop well thought [user experiences](http://revealing.junglestar.org/#/8/1)
+We design, produce & develop well thought user experiences.
+[See sample >](http://revealing.junglestar.org/#/8/1)

 ### New idea?